How To Open A Dvd Drive in A Laptop

 Run the optical drive's Dell PC Diagnostics program (CD, DVD, or Blu-ray drive)

-You might need to have specific optical media on hand for the optical disc drive diagnostic, such as a CD-RW, DVD-RW, or Blu-ray disc.
-Make sure you have the appropriate media for the issue you want to troubleshoot before starting the diagnostic.
+You might need specific optical media for the optical disc drive diagnostic, such as a CD-RW, DVD-RW, or Blu-ray disc.
+Ensure you have the appropriate media for the issue you want to troubleshoot before starting the diagnostic.

 Also Read: Why It Is Needed To Lock The Keyboard?